 We’ve always loved that quote, even if change comes suddenly in the form of an unexpected crisis (like a pandemic).
 Wilson should know — he served as Prime Minister of the UK during the turbulent late 1960s and mid-’70s.
 For DesignGroup’s university clients, embracing change is especially timely, and crucial.

-Like everyone, universities have lived through 24 months of a global pandemic.
-And none were more affected than those educating future healthcare workers.
-There was one upside to all that disruption: we were given more than 100 weeks of empirical evidence and data on a whole slew of existential questions: How important is human contact?
+There was one upside to all the disruption of the pandemic: we were given more than 100 weeks of empirical evidence and data on a whole slew of existential questions: How important is human contact?
 How can you teach without?
 What works well remotely and what doesn’t?
 Each is urgent, relevant…and yet to be fully answered.
 But they’re accelerating changes on virtually all college campuses.

-As both observers and designers of change, we noticed several shifts in thinking over the last 24 months worth talking about.
+As both observers and designers of change, we noticed several shifts in thinking worth talking about.
 Let’s dig in.

 1. Shifts in Teaching Environments